Ada Calhoun: Also a Poet

 Also a Poet is a memoir about Calhoun's relationship with her father, as well as their shared interest in poet Frank O’Hara.
 A Publishers Weekly profile said, “Nothing goes as planned in Ada Calhoun’s Also a Poet: Frank O’Hara, My Father, and Me (Grove, June), but that’s precisely why it captivates.
 When things became difficult while she was writing the book, Calhoun stuck to her journalistic instincts and dove deeper.
 What she landed on was something more distinct and remarkably richer than what she’d originally envisioned.”
 In advance of publication, it received starred reviews from Publishers Weekly, Kirkus Reviews, Booklist, and Library Journal.
 It was published by Grove Atlantic on June 14, 2022, and was one of the best-reviewed books of the season, according to Literary Hub.
 The New York Times's Alexandra Jacobs called it "a grand slam of a new memoir" and wrote that it "is packaged as a love triangle: father, daughter and O’Hara.
 It’s actually a tetrahedron from which all kinds of creative characters pop forth.
 It’s a big valentine to New York City past and present, and a contribution to literary scholarship, molten with soul."

 Crush

 Ada Calhoun's first novel, Crush: A Novel, was released by Viking on February 25, 2025.
-According to the publisher:

-“Using the author’s personal experiences as a jumping-off point, Crush is about the danger and liberation of chasing desire, the havoc it can wreak, and most of all the clear sense of self one finds when the storm passes.
-Destined to become a classic novel of marriage, and tackling the big questions being asked about partnership in postpandemic relationships, Crush is a sharp, funny, seductive, and revelatory novel about holding on to everything it’s possible to love—friends, children, parents, passion, lovers, husbands, all of the world’s good books, and most of all one’s own deep sense of purpose.”

-Crush received blurbs from Molly Ringwald, Isaac Fitzgerald, Claire Dederer, Emma Straub, Shauna Niequist, Bethany Ball, and has been met with early positive reviews.

 In a starred review, Booklist described Crush as an “angsty, metaphysical, literature-besotted love story” with a “brainy, funny, rigorously analytical, and determined narrator… Crush (such a charged word) interrogates all that we think we know about love and soul mates, commitment and conviction, while tracking the long struggle to fully become oneself and do right.”
 Kirkus Reviews said, “the novel bogs down a bit once the crush has peaked,” but that it is “chock-full of great lines… Anything Ada Calhoun wants to write is well worth reading.”